amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 - `<secret-store-name>` specifies the name of the Dapr secrets management component.
 - `<name>` specifies  the name of the secret to retrieve.
 - `<metadata>` provides additional information for the secret.
 This segment is optional.
 Metadata properties will differ per secret store.
 See the [secrets management API reference]([Secrets API reference | Dapr Docs](https://docs.dapr.io/reference/api/secrets_api/)) for more information about the available metadata properties.

+ > [!NOTE]
+ > The above URL represents the native Dapr API call available to any development platform supports HTTP or gRPC.
+Popular platforms like .NET, Java, and Go have their own custom APIs.

 The JSON response contains the key and value of the secret.